utsaslab/squirrelfs/README.md

 2. Install Rust by following the instructions at the following link: https://www.rust-lang.org/tools/install
 3. Run `dependencies/dependencies.sh` to install packages required to build the kernel.
     - Note: this script overrides the Rust toolchain for the `squirrelfs` directory to use the version required by the kernel and installs `rust-fmt`, `rust-src`, and `bindgen`.
+    - Note: this script installs `default-jdk` and `default-jre` so that the Alloy model can be checked.
 4. Copy `SQUIRRELFS_CONFIG` to `.config`.
 5. Build and install the kernel (about X min with 16GB RAM and 8 cores):
 ```